-None of the current directors also serves as a director of another reporting issuer (or the equivalent) other than Dale Miller, who is a director of Yangarra Resources Ltd. (TSX:YGR).
+None of the current directors also serves as a director of another reporting issuer (or the equivalent) other than Dale Miller, who is a director of Yangarra Resources Ltd. (TSX:YGR) and Fiddlehead Resources Corp.
+(TSXV: FHR), and Kathy Turgeon, who is a director of Lotus Creek Exploration Inc. (TSXV:LTC).